aimansae/reviewme/README.md

 ### Wireframes

 <details>
-<summary><strong>A skeleton of the initial projcet view can be found here below
+<summary><strong>A skeleton of the initial project view can be found here below
 </strong></summary>
 <br>